 How to add a file upload field to a WooCommerce product

 To add a file upload field to your product, change the Type to File Upload.
-This will add a file upload field like this:

-This file upload field looks a bit basic, but Advanced Product Fields (APF) for WooCommerce comes with many options to style and secure the file upload field.
+Advanced Product Fields (APF) for WooCommerce comes with many options to style and secure the file upload field.
 Make sure to check out the available options before saving your product.

 Here is a more detailed tutorial on adding a modern file upload